rh-ecosystem-edge/kernel-module-management/docs/mkdocs/documentation/day1_limited_option.md

 - `kernelModuleImage`: the name of the container image that includes the OOT kernel module without the tag
 - `kernelModuleName`: the name of the OOT kernel module.
 This parameter will be used both to unload the in-tree kernel module (if loaded into the kernel) and to load the OOT kernel module.
-- `inTreeModuleToRemove`: optional parameter.
-The name of the in-tree kernel module to unload prior to loading OOT kernel module.
+- `inTreeModulesToRemove`: optional parameter.
+A list of in-tree kernel modules to unload prior to loading OOT kernel module.
-                          In case this parameter is not passed, day1 functionality will not try to unload any in-tree module
+    In case this parameter is not passed, day1 functionality will not try to unload any in-tree modules.
 - `workerImage`: optional parameter.
 The worker image to use.
 In case this parameter is not passed, the default worker image will be used: quay.io/edge-infrastructure/kernel-module-management-worker:latest.
 - `firmwareFilesPath`:` optional parameter.
 In case there is a need to also use firmware, this parameter should hold the path to the directory containing those files as a string format.

 The API is located under `pkg/mcproducer` package of the KMM source code.